How to make DIY closet shelves

-Watch the video tutorial for inspiration and to see the process
+Watch the diy closet shelf video tutorial for inspiration and to see the process

-Hopefully this is helpful if you are looking for ideas to get your closet organized.
-Check out the Youtube video above to see the entire process from start to finish.
+Hopefully this is helpful if you are looking for ideas to get your diy closet organized.
+Check out the diy closet Youtube video above to see the entire process from start to finish.
 This is a very do-able project that can be accomplished in a weekend.
-In this post I'll share some of the main steps and tools you'll need.
+In this post I'll share some of the main steps and tools you'll need for this diy closet tutorial.
 If interested, the downloadable plans have a complete shopping list, cut list, prices, and detailed diagrams for each step.
-The plans are for an 8 foot wide shelving unit, but you can easily modify the width to make it fit in any closet.
+The diy closet plans are for an 8 foot wide shelving unit, but you can easily modify the width to make it fit in any diy closet.

-The first step will be to determine the layout for your shelving.
-Measure the inside of your closet to see how much space you have to work with.
+The first step on how to build a closet will be to determine the layout for your shelving.
+Measure the inside of your diy closet to see how much space you have to work with.
 I really liked the idea of doing off the floor shelving to have space below and so everything was up off the ground.
 The closet shelving plans can be downloaded here for $5.
 This goes to help support the website so I can continue to upload more new projects.
 Thanks so much for your support!